Wendo324/alx-pre_course/README.md

 My first readme
-THis is an ALX project on initializing git
+This is an ALX project on initializing git and the terminal